homeowmorphism/basic-chat-server/README.md

 ## Essential upgrades from basic server: threading and non-blocking.

-*This is a conceptual explaination and not an exposition of added features.*
+*This is a conceptual explaination, not an exposition of added features.*

 In a basic server, we have a server and a client.
 The server waits for the client to connect and sends back a message to the client telling the client he has successfully connected, then closes the connection.

 ```
-# Basic server
+# Basic server (client side)
+Thank you for connecting to mah servah!
+Connection closed by foreign host.
 ```

 A chat server is only a tiny bit more complicated.
 It has a central server and multiple clients.
 It accepts connections from all clients without closing them.
 For each client, the server waits for a message.
 When it gets that message, it sends it to all the other clients.